TMuel1123/EagleLibraries/README.md

 In this library I have prepared the following devices:

 * RULER: This device contains a ruler with 100mm and 200mm.
-It has no pads or anything else which prevents it from being added to the board.
 * SQUARE: This device contains a square with a edge length of 100mm.
-It has no pads or anything else which prevents it from being added to the board.